MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     3 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
     =#

-To return up to the 2nd employee record, we use `Take`.
+To return only the first 2 records, we use `Take`.

     chicago[Employee >> Take(2)]
     #=>